SPluzh/MayaObjectComponentSelectionMode/README.md

-# Select components only from current object
+# Select components only from current object in Autodesk Maya

 https://user-images.githubusercontent.com/131027290/233620762-30a888c8-a8b1-457e-a4f3-cefe4c5e9357.mp4